Beginner Bodyweight Workout – Introduction

-Whether you want to lose weight, get fit, increase your strength, or even build muscle mass, you can achieve your goals with bodyweight training and with a workout that takes about 30 minutes.
+So, whether you want to lose weight, get fit, increase your strength, or even build muscle mass, you can achieve your fitness goals with bodyweight training and with a workout that takes about 30 minutes.

 So, you can’t find a gym or don’t want to go to one?